lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 The split-half output also includes the classic Cronbach's (1951) alpha coefficient (0.70; aka Guttman lambda 3) and average interitem correlations (0.25).
 The figure plots the frequencies of the reliability coefficient values.

-While I did not find guidelines on what constitutes a "high enough lowerbound" to establish homogeneity, Revelle suggested that a scale with 0.85, 0.80, and 0.65 had "strong evidence for a relatively homogeneous scale."
+While I did not find guidelines on what constitutes a "high enough lower bound" to establish homogeneity, Revelle suggested that a scale with 0.85, 0.80, and 0.65 had "strong evidence for a relatively homogeneous scale."
 When the values were 0.81, 0.73, 0.42, Revelle indicated that there was "strong evidence for non-homogeneity" [@revelle_reliability_2019, p.
 11].
 In making this declaration, Revelle was also looking at the strength of the inter-item correlation and for a rather tight, bell-shaped, distribution at the higher (> 0.73) end of the figure.

 What happens when we examine the split-half estimates of the subscales?
 With only three items,  there's not much of a split and so the associated histogram will not be helpful.